luizbgomide/sovereign/combat.md

 While grappling, neither attackers or defenders can move from their current location, nor can they fight with anything but unarmed attacks.
 At the end of each round in which a defender remains grappled, they suffer damage from each attacker as if hit with an unarmed attack from each foe grappling them.

 If the attacker wishes to move the target, they must spend a [Main Action](#main-action) and succeed in an opposed STR/[Brawl](/rules#brawl) check.
-If they win, the target is either moved ten feet along with them, or thrown five feet and knocked prone.
+If they win, the target is either moved 10ft along with them, or thrown 5ft and knocked prone.
 If they lose, the defender breaks free.

 These rules assume both targets are man-sized.
 Grappling or shoving significantly larger but still humanoid targets is done at a -2 penalty on all skill checks by the attacker.
 Doing so to creatures only barely plausible for such manhandling is done at a -4 skill check penalty.